-In September 2020, Atkins completed the annual inspection of the North Texas Tollway Authority (NTTA) System.
+In July 2021, Atkins completed the annual inspection of the North Texas Tollway Authority (NTTA) System.
 This inspection was done in accordance with Section 504 of the Amended and Restated Trust Agreement (Appendix A), which requires the General Engineering Consultant (GEC) to perform a condition assessment of the Tollway (System) and submit a report with their findings.
-These inspections provide a basis to plan funding levels needed to maintain assets for the maintenance portion of the Operation and Maintenance Fund (OMF) and the Reserve Maintenance Fund (RMF) in the annual operating budget for the ensuing fiscal year (FY).
+These inspections provide a basis to plan funding levels needed to maintain assets for the maintenance portion of the Operation and Maintenance Fund (OMF) and the Reserve Maintenance Fund (RMF) for the ensuing fiscal year.